Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 ```sh
 aws ecs create-service --cli-input-json file://aws/json/service-frontend-react-js.json
 ```
-- Everything worked but the instances were was unhealthy. fixed the issue in the following ways:
+- Everything worked but the instances were unhealthy, fixed the issue in the following ways:
 - Detached the load balancer code from the `service-frontend-js.json` and re-launched after having deleted the previous service in the AWS console so that i can shell into the container to debug it.
 - Got error of bin/bash no such file when trying to shell in from the `backend-flask` using:
 ```sh